mbsoroush/Emotion-Classification-in-Natural-Language-Text/README.md

 ## 🔰 Overview
 This project is an **NLP-based Persian Emotion Classifier** built with [ParsBERT](https://huggingface.co/HooshvareLab/bert-base-parsbert-uncased).
-It predicts emotions from Persian text across **6 categories**:
+It predicts emotions from Persian text across **7 categories**:

 - 😃 HAPPY
 - 😨 FEAR
 - 😢 SAD
 - 😡 HATE
 - 😠 ANGRY
 - 😲 SURPRISED
+-  ?
+OTHER

 The project has two main parts:
 1. **Model Training** → Fine-tuning ParsBERT on a Persian emotion dataset using Kaggle GPU.